hamid-vakilzadeh/SeekingAlpha-Scraper/README.md

 You should probably do it manually in the session that you start and try again.
 * After the first time you sing in, you will not need to sing in again because the `chromedriver` option `user-data-dir` is added.
-* This module uses `webdriver-manager`, which handles `chromedirver` versions automatically.
+* This module uses `webdriver-manager`, which handles `chromedriver` versions automatically.
-* Lastly and importantly, this scraper is designed to be slow BY DESIGN. as mentioned before, this is for educational purposes only and nothing more.
+* Lastly and importantly, this scraper is designed to be slow by design. as mentioned before, this is for educational purposes only and nothing more.